 Partnership also taking first steps towards creating data exchange network

-Geneva, 9 November 2021: Today, on the Industry Day at the United Nations Climate Change Conference (COP26) in Glasgow, UK, the Carbon Transparency Partnership launched the Pathfinder Framework, a guidance for the calculation and exchange of product-level carbon emissions data across value chains.
+Geneva, 9 November 2021: Today, on the Industry Day at the United Nations Climate Change Conference (COP26) in Glasgow, UK, the Partnership for Carbon Transparency launched the Pathfinder Framework, a guidance for the calculation and exchange of product-level carbon emissions data across value chains.
 The Framework was developed jointly by 35 stakeholders from industry and the broader decarbonization ecosystem, harnessing WBCSD’s role as co-convenor of the Greenhouse Gas Protocol.

 The guidance enables companies to better understand carbon emissions on a granular level, improving business decision-making and helping them meet their net zero targets.
 This represents a first major milestone for the Partnership, which was founded earlier this year as a forum for stakeholders to jointly drive emissions transparency with the objective of increasing emissions accountability and ultimately accelerating decarbonization.

 The publication of the Framework comes against the backdrop of the recent launch of the WBCSD Business Manifesto for Climate Recovery and increasing pressures on companies to decarbonize - from consumers, customers, policy makers, regulators and standard setters, shareholders and investors alike.
 Accounting for and tracking greenhouse gas (GHG) emissions, both within companies and their supply chains, is a key enabler for such decarbonization.
 However, those aiming to tackle supply chain emissions in particular face a common challenge: access to sufficiently granular, accurate and verified primary data.